JihongZ/jihongz.github.io/_posts/2017-11-10-Linking_simulation.md

 Calibration of Form A
 =====================

 The mean of *θ* for individuals administrated with form A is 0, the standard deviation (SD=1).
-In the dataset, X is ID, V1 is true trait \\( \theta \\), V3 to V52 is unique items, V54 to V63 are 10 common items.
+In the dataset, X is ID, V1 is true trait \\( \theta \\), V3 to V52 is unique items, V54 to V63 are 10 common items. :heart:

 Look at the data
 ----------------